Fifth ART bus crash reported since full service began

 The city said the car was in the left lane traveling west on Central.
 The driver reportedly thought they were going into the right lane, so they over-corrected and hit the bus.

-The black Cadillac’s front left tire was knocked off, and the front bumper was sitting in the street when News 13 arrived on scene around 6 p.m.
+The black Cadillac’s front left tire was knocked off, and the front bumper was sitting in the street when KRQE News 13 arrived on the scene around 6 p.m. on Sunday.

 This all happened as many people were in the area trying to get to River of Lights at the botanic garden.